MercersKitchen/Sandboxes-Music-Player-P1-20240206.github.io/README.md

 # To Include: Purpose of Music Player at AP CSP Level
 - Can this be turned into a book or AP CSP Resource (Google Funding?)
 - Computational Problem Solving throughout
+- Functions, including library ones, are taught to enable reading of documentation to understand enough to ask questions, interpret parameters and returns, and create prototpying programs

 ### Introductory CS - Introductions to GUI and Associated Information
 - Primitive Variables, Strongly Formatted